-7. Have protein shakes when I can’t get to real food.
+7. Have protein shakes when you can’t get to real food.

-If you are in crunch and can’t get food or eat, make sure you take a high quality protein.
+If you are in a crunch and can’t get food or eat, make sure you take a high-quality protein.

 Do not random junk that Tommy Two Guns is selling at the local supplement store.